-The MidNite Graphics Panel 2 (MNGP2) (Figure 14) navigates the many menus for programming the Rosie and displaying data points, historical data points, and system warnings.
+The MidNite Graphics Panel 2 (MNGP2) (Figure 14) is required to navigate the many menus for programming the Rosie and displaying data points, historical data points, and system warnings.
 Review the MNGP2 Rosie menu maps starting on page 36 for a directory layout of all the menu maps.
 Below are explanations of the various programmable menu items.